Port of Dubuque: Grand River Center

-National Mississippi River Museum & Aquarium

-National Mississippi River Museum & Aquarium Website
+National Mississippi River Museum and Aquarium

-The National Mississippi River Museum & Aquarium is the signature attraction in the Port of Dubuque.
-Affiliated with the Smithsonian Institution, the museum is the largest of its kind, and includes dozens of interactive, family-friendly exhibits.
-The complex also has a large aquarium component, including turtles, otters, fish, and other wildlife found along the river.
-In addition to these, the facility has theaters, a working wetland, and the restored William M. Black Dredgeboat for tourists to explore.
+The National Mississippi River Museum and Aquarium is the signature attraction in the Port of Dubuque.
+Affiliated with the Smithsonian Institution, it is the largest of its kind, and includes dozens of interactive, family-friendly exhibits.
+The complex also has a large aquarium component, including turtles, otters, fish and other wildlife found along the river.
+In addition to these, the facility has theaters, a working wetland and the restored William M. Black dredge boat for tourists to explore.

 McGraw Hill, LLC

-In October 2007, McGraw Hill opened its new $32 million, 140000 sqft, 4-story office complex in the Port.
-The new building houses the headquarters of the company's Higher Education Division, and 400 employees.
-The structure is located at the NW corner of East 5th & Bell Streets.
+In October 2007, McGraw Hill opened its new $32 million, 140000 sqft, 4-story office complex in the port.
+The new building accommodates the headquarters of the company's Higher Education Division and 400 employees.
+The structure is located at the NW corner of East 5th and Bell Streets.

 Mississippi Riverwalk

-The Mississippi Riverwalk is a 1/2 mile long walkway along the Mississippi riverbank in the Port of Dubuque.
+The Mississippi Riverwalk is a half-mile long walkway along the Mississippi riverbank in the Port of Dubuque.
 It runs from the Ice Harbor in the south to the Dubuque Rail Bridge and Alliant Energy Amphitheater in the north.
 The walkway is situated atop Dubuque's flood protection levee and provides excellent views of both the Mississippi River and Downtown Dubuque.
 It includes the American Trust and Savings Bank River's Edge Plaza, benches, and numerous informational displays detailing the history of the Port of Dubuque.

 The Riverwalk is one part of a series of riverfront trails and walkways recently completed by the City of Dubuque.
 The trail system will, in its finality, be interconnected and link up the various parks and tourist attractions along Dubuque's Mississippi Riverfront.

 Shot Tower

 The Dubuque Shot Tower is a National Historic Landmark, originally used to produce lead shot for the U.S. military's muskets.
-After many years of service, including munitions production during the American Civil War, it later served as a fire watchtower for a lumber yard located at the site.
+After many years of service, including munitions production during the American Civil War, it was used as a fire watchtower for a lumber yard located at the site.
 It was built in 1856, and is located at what is now the northern end of Bell Street, near the Dubuque Railroad Bridge.
 The Shot Tower is among the oldest surviving structures in Dubuque.

 After many years of neglect following the demise of Dubuque's lumber industry, the tower is now being studied for planned repair costs.
 It will almost certainly see major repairs and restoration as a part of the riverfront revitalization effort.

 Spirit of Dubuque

-The dual paddlewheeler Spirit of Dubuque was designed by Dubuque-native Robert Kehl, with the help of a New Orleans marine engineering firm in 1976.
-The Spirit is a replica of a century-old Mississippi River steamboat with Victorian decor.
+The dual paddlewheeler Spirit of Dubuque was designed by Dubuque native Robert Kehl with the help of a New Orleans marine engineering firm in 1976.
+It is a replica of a century-old Mississippi River steamboat with Victorian decor.
 She made her 1385 mi maiden voyage in spring 1977, with eight cases of bananas.
 Captain Walt and Nancy Webster have owned the Spirit of Dubuque since May 1994 and now operate a sightseeing company with the boat.
 The 118 ft boat can carry 377 passengers.